bennyrubanov/chessanalysis/README.md

 - what time people rage quit at different ELOs
 - which piece is a "defender" for when checkmate within king capture range is possible
 - different number of mistakes for each ELO
-- has a single piece ever covered the entire board?
 - heat map of squares sat on and visited by piece type
 - furthest distance a single pawn has gone from it's original lane
 - heat map of where each piece gets its kills, vs. its deaths
 - at what move number in a chess game is a move played by fewer than 10% of the players who follow a particular opening or line?
+- average piece lifetime
+  - how many moves until a piece is captured on average
+  - how much clock time until a piece is captured on average
+- has a single piece ever covered the entire board in one game?

 # Planned Roadmap Items
 - Segment by ELO rating ranges